richb-hanover/Cutie-network-Quality-Test/docs/To-Do.md

 - In one test run, Min.
 MOS was shown as 0.99 (not even possible), chart didn't show it.
 - Are the Min and Max values displaying the 10s Averages?
 - `nohup npm run dev &` on atl stops accepting WebRTC connections
+- Screenshot from DH - in 3K waiting room.
+First "outage" was from running betterspeedtest.sh from my computer.
+Second was with my computer idle
+- Loss of connection should not say "Data channel closed" (SB sth like "Loss connection to other end"

 ## Testing ideas